- About Us

 Yes, during open enrollment you can purchase dental coverage.
-Contact the Board of Pensions office for premium pricing.
+The cost is $480 for one person and $900 for two people.

 In most cases, yes.
 If you are eligible for group employer coverage (i.e the active plan), Medicare believes that you should participate in that plan since Medicare would not be the primary insurance.
 If your church has fewer than 20 employees, the Board of Pensions can apply for an exception; however, there is no guarantee that it will be approved.
 The employer (e.g. the local church or conference agency) could be fined for not providing group health coverage to an eligible employee.